Michael Pinckney

 Michael Pinckney (born May 28, 1998) is an American football linebacker.
 He played college football for the Miami Hurricanes from 2016 to 2019.
 He signed with the New England Patriots as an undrafted free agent in 2020.

 College career

-Pinckney was a three-star recruit coming out of Raines High School in Jacksonville, Florida.
+Pinckney was a three-star recruit coming out of William M. Raines High School in Jacksonville, Florida.
 He committed to Miami on January 11, 2016.
 Pinckney was one of the three freshman linebackers to start in 2016.
 He started in all 13 games of the season.
 He finished the season with 61 total tackles (7.5 for loss), 2.5 sacks and an interception.
 He was named a freshman all-American.